Senior Manager – Accommodation & Shared Living

 Working with very dedicated and supportive colleagues, Rula is proud to be part of such a great team of people.
 She also enjoys meeting new people and helping them achieve their goals.
 It gives her a great sense of accomplishment and joy to know that she has helped someone be the best person they can be, and live life to its fullest.

 Rula’s background is accounting, however after getting married and having children she knew she no longer had the passion for it.
 Since that time she has been employed by Interaction, and from the first day on the job as a Social Educator, knew that she had found a new passion – she’s never looked back.
 As a busy mother of three beautiful children, most of her spare time is spent with them.
-Rula loves to bake, shop and spend time with my family.
+Rula loves to bake, shop and spend time with her family.

 Toufic is one of Interaction’s invaluable House Managers who has been with us for over 10 years.